What is Thai massage and how does it work?

 Sessions typically range from 60 to 90 minutes, depending on your needs, and can extend up to 2 hours for a more in-depth treatment.

 The bodywork itself includes comfortable, passive stretching combined with rhythmic pressure to help release tension and create space in the body.
-The therapist may use hands, elbows, knees, and body positioning to support and guide movement in a safe and grounded way.
+We may use hands, elbows, knees, and body positioning to support and guide movement in a safe and supported way.

 Each session takes place in a calm, supportive environment designed to help you relax, reset, and reconnect with your body.